paypal/sdk-core-dotnet/README.md

 Menu -> Tools, clicking NuGet Install will pop up for NuGet Install Arguments and Command Line

-Also, let the NuGet Toolbar be added to Visual Studio Right-click on Visual Studio Menu and select Customize?
+Also, let the NuGet Toolbar be added to Visual Studio Right-click on Visual Studio Menu and select Customize

-Customize by clicking New?
+Customize by clicking New

 Enter Toolbar name: NuGet
 Click OK